-But how can you can watch the action live in the UK?
-Sky has the exclusive rights to show live races here, so you'll need a subscription (or to buy a Now TV pass) which includes the Sky Sports F1 channel.
-Channel 4 will show highlights of races this year, which is one way you can keep up with the action for free, albeit after the fact.
+How can you can watch F1 live in the UK?
+For 2019, Sky has the exclusive rights to show live races here, so you'll need a Sky TV subscription (or a Now TV pass) which includes the Sky Sports F1 channel.
+If you want to watch for free, unfortunately you cannot see races live.
+Instead you'll have to wait until Channel 4 broadcasts highlights later in the day.
 Channel 4 will only show the British Grand Prix live (including practice and qualifying).
 Scroll down for more information on other ways to watch F1 races.

-If you're unable to get to a TV or record it, highlights of the race will subsequently be available to watch via the All 4 app.
+If you're unable to get to a TV or record either of these broadcasts, highlights of the race will subsequently be available to watch via the All 4 app.

 Can I watch F1 online in 2019?

 Yes.
-But not via the F1 TV Pro service in the UK because of Sky's exclusive deal for live races.
-That's only in the US and a few other countries.
+But not via the official streaming service - F1 TV Pro - in the UK because of Sky's exclusive deal for live races.
+F1 TV Pro is only available the US and a few other countries.
 In the UK, all you can access is the live timing service which costs £2.29 per month.
-However, you can watch races using these apps, if you have an appropriate subscription where necessary:
+However, you can watch races using the following apps:

 - All 4, available for Android and iOS